LucasGCardoso/TorchvisionObjectDetection/README.md

 ## Windows 10 Setup Guide
 This is the setup guide for the code that can be found in this repo.
 Just follow these steps and you should be ready to run it.
+* Install Python 3 in your computer
 * First install [Anaconda](https://www.anaconda.com/);
 * Open Anaconda 3 terminal and install [numpy](https://scipy.org/install.html#pip-install), it is an important dependency;
 * Install cython with `pip install cython`;
 * Install PyTorch and Torchvision using the Anaconda terminal.
 You can get the proper install command in the [PyTorch official website](https://pytorch.org/).
 In my case, the proper command to use was: `conda install pytorch torchvision cudatoolkit=10.2 -c pytorch`;
 * *OPTIONAL* You may run the example in the [PyTorch Get Started Locally](https://pytorch.org/get-started/locally/) to test if everything is properly installed;
 * Now, you may clone this repo to your computer and run it.
 Have Fun!
  * First, run the `tv-training-code.py` file with `python -m tv-training-code` in your anaconda terminal.
-This will train the model, and may take some minutes
+This will train the model, and may take some minutes.
+The model will be saved in the path of your choice, seted by the `path` variable
  * Then, after training and saving the model, just run the `tv-evaluation-code.py` file with `python -m tv-evaluation-code` in your anaconda terminal.
 This should take just some seconds, and it will generate and image in the path that you chose.
 * **OBS:** If you are experiencing some errors, try checking the Windows 10 Simple Help Guide bellow, It contains some errors that I experienced and how to solve them.
 * **OBS 2:** Don’t forget to change the variables `path` in the `tv-training-code.py` and in the `tv-evaluation-code.py`, at the end of the code, to correspond to the proper paths you want to use.